 A Message from BLC Community Bank Regarding the COVID-19 Virus

-The health and safety of our customers, employees and community are our top priority.
-As such, we will be closing our lobby beginning March 18th.
-We plan to resume full access on April 6th, but will continue to monitor the situation as updates on COVID-19 are released.
-In the meantime, please continue to use the drive thru, ATM, night deposit box, as well as our 24/7 online and mobile banking services.
+The health and safety of our customers, employees and community remain our top priority.
+To comply with the extended Stay-at-Home order our lobby be closed through May 26th.
+We will continue to monitor the situation as updates on COVID-19 are released.
+Please continue to use the drive thru, ATM, night deposit box, Telebank, and our 24/7 online and mobile banking services.
 Please call if you need to schedule an appointment to discuss a loan or deposit service.
 (920) 788-4141

 By now, all of you have been impacted in some manner by the CORONA or COVID-19 virus.
 This message is to provide you with some additional information and let you know what BLC is doing in response to the situation: